ec2u/data/docs/datasets/resources.md

 *Resources* describe generic items of interest made available on the *EC2U Knowledge Hub*.

-The resource data model is *abstract*, that is is not intended to be used in isolation but only to provide a base definiton factoring generic properties shared by the specialized models defined by each [dataset](index.md).
+The resource data model is *abstract*, that is is not intended to be used in isolation but only to provide a base definition factoring generic properties shared by the specialized models defined by each [dataset](index.md).

 # Model